Strategic Spatial Load Shifting and Market Efficiency: Conclusion

 \section{Conclusion}

-This paper examines the system-level impacts of price-anticipatory spatial load shifting by large flexible consumers in electricity markets.
-Modeling the interaction between a flexible consumer and the system operator as a Stackelberg game, we characterize when decentralized load shifting aligns with system operating cost minimization and when it does not.

-We show theoretically that market power is necessary for misalignment: when feasible load shifts are confined to a single DC-OPF operating regime, consumer and system objectives are aligned, while misalignment arises only when shifting induces changes in congestion or marginal generators.
-Computational results on the RTS-GMLC test system support these insights.
-Decentralized load shifting delivers aggregate system cost savings comparable to a centralized benchmark, while misalignment occurs in a subset of hours driven by operating regime transitions.
-These effects are primarily redistributive, shifting surplus across market participants, with relatively small impacts on aggregate system efficiency.
+This paper examines the system-level impacts of price-anticipatory spatial load shifting by large flexible consumers, modeling the interaction between a flexible consumer and the system operator as a Stackelberg game.
+We show theoretically that market power is necessary for misalignment: consumer and system objectives are aligned whenever feasible load shifts stay within a single operating regime, and misalignment arises only when shifting changes the set of congested lines or marginal generators.
+Computational results on the RTS-GMLC test system support these insights: decentralized shifting delivers aggregate system cost savings comparable to a centralized benchmark, while misalignment occurs in a subset of hours driven by operating regime transitions.
+These effects are primarily redistributive, shifting surplus across market participants with relatively small impacts on aggregate system efficiency.

-Future work will aim to extend these results along several dimensions.
-One key direction is to consider more realistic market clearing formulations, including general convex generation costs and temporal flexibility for multi-period load shifting.
-Another direction is to study impacts of emissions-based load shifting, which requires characterizing how endogenous dispatch and prices respond to emissions signals across operating regimes, and naturally motivates a multiparametric programming approach.
-Finally, expanding computational experiments to a wider set of systems---different network topologies, generation fleets, and flexible consumer siting configurations---would clarify how market power, congestion patterns, and generation mix jointly shape outcomes.
+Future work will extend these results to joint spatial and temporal flexibility for multi-period shifting, emissions-based shifting---which requires characterizing how endogenous dispatch and prices respond to emissions signals across operating regimes---and to settings with multiple large flexible consumers, where interaction may induce alignment or compound misalignment.